akrolinksolutions/website-v1/README.md

 ## 📄 License

-This project is proprietary software owned by Akrolink Solutions Limited.
+This project is proprietary software owned by Akrolink Solutions.
 All rights reserved.

 ---